Unaccompanied Youth and Young Adult Homelessness

 Since 2010, the Coalition has convened a Task Force on Unaccompanied Youth Homelessness and organized more broadly in the community to bring together providers, advocates, and youth to work together to improve and expand housing and services for unaccompanied youth.
 To see a list of the participating and endorsing organizations, click here.

-The Coalition has been focused on a variety of policy initiatives directly and indirectly related to unaccompanied youth, including but not limited to our campaigns on:
+For fiscal year 2019 (July 1, 2018-June 30, 2019), the Coalition is focused on a variety of policy initiatives directly and indirectly related to unaccompanied youth, including but not limited to our campaigns on:

 - The Massachusetts Rental Voucher Program (MRVP)